+It is well known that many botanicals possess natural antioxidants with high antioxidant activity.
+And investigations on these were initiated based on their uses in traditional folkloric medicines.
 Antioxidants are the nutritional equivalents and are loyal protectors and nurturers of our cells, repelling disease, and promoting good health.
-Antioxidants can come from healthy eating or in the form of supplements, and they include a family of naturally formed components like vitamin A, β-carotene, lycopene, vitamin E, and more.
-They are believed to protect cells from free radicals, harmful oxygen molecules thought to damage cells that result in cancer, atherosclerosis, Alzheimer's disease, and rheumatoid arthritis, and they may be the underlying reason why we age.
-In nature due to instinctive oxidation process an apple slice turns brown; fish becomes rancid; a cut on skin is raw and inflamed.
-All of these result from a natural process called oxidation.
-[12]
+Antioxidants can come from healthy eating or in the form of supplements, and they include a family of naturally formed components like vitamin A, $\beta$ -carotene, lycopene, vitamin E, and more.
+They are believed to protect cells from free radicals (Fig. 1), harmful oxygen molecules thought to damage cells that result in cancer, atherosclerosis, Alzheimer's disease, and rheumatoid arthritis, and they may be the underlying reason why we age.
+In nature due to instinctive oxidation process - an apple slice turns brown; fish becomes rancid; a cut on skin is raw and inflamed.
+All of these result from a natural process called oxidation (Asha et al., 2012).

 It happens to all cells in nature, including the ones in your body.
 To help your body protect itself from the rigors of oxidation, Mother Nature provides thousands of different antioxidants in various amounts in fruits, vegetables, whole grains, nuts, and legumes.
 When your body needs to put up its best defense, especially true in today's environment, antioxidants are crucial to your health.
 As oxygen interacts with cells of any type - an apple slice or, in your body, the cells lining your lungs or in a cut on your skin -- oxidation occurs.
 This produces some type of change in those cells.
 They may pass away, such as with rotting fruit.
 In the case of cut skin, dead cells are replaced in time by fresh, new cells, resulting in a healed cut.
 This birth and death of cells in the body goes on continuously, 24 hours a day.
+It is a process that is necessary to keep the body healthy (Rani et al., 2014).